 - substantial changes have occurred in the locality that have affected the value of your home as at 1 April 1991

-The VOA cannot delete a band just because a property is empty.
+The VOA can’t delete a band just because a property is empty.

 Where a band is deleted and the structural alterations are completed, the property will then be banded as a new property, reflecting all extensions and improvements.
 The new band may be higher than the one which was deleted.

-If you disagree with the VOA's decision on your proposal, you can appeal to an independent valuation tribunal – see under heading The valuation tribunal.
+If you disagree with the VOA's decision on your challenge you can appeal to an independent valuation tribunal.

 Other complaints about council tax